wexlfu/Wexlfu/docs/story/timeline.md

 # 552 YW
 * Nella, realizing her natural life is at an end (though prolonged by her arts), becomes a lich.
 * Morlan takes over many operations in the Estmarks.
+* Adebelus, inspired by Nella undergoes the lich transformation.
+Freak accident occurs.
+Adebelus splits into 100 Adebeluses, all wanting to kill the rest and free themselves from mental pain.
+ * 38 of the liches are killed by Thar-Nella.
+ * 2 of the liches remain with Thar-Nella, able to bear the pain through stronger bodies.

 # 562 YW
 * Dwarvish Miners under Lord Dokabaril discover a remnant of Bel-Korad: the Bright Glass Heart.
+* Thar-Nella takes posession of the Heart.
+* Adebelus 11 slain.

 # 563 YW
 * After suffering severe setbacks in the Heart Mountains, Thar-Nella begins applying their research in general animation.
 They produce a number of golems, but need earth energy for mass production.